ederbond/NPicker/README.md

 # NPicker
 This is a collection of native picker controls for .NET MAUI that allows nullable values.
 - It supports Windows, Android, iOS and MacOS
-- Based on the source code of .NET MAUI original source code so it renders directly to native platforms the same way as the built-in controls found on .NET MAUI, but better cause it supports nullable values.
+- Based on the original source code of .NET MAUI it renders directly to native platforms the same way as the built-in controls found on .NET MAUI, but better cause it supports nullable values.

 ## Release Notes
 Version 2.0 intruduced a breaking change: The `Date`'s bindable property is now of type `DateOnly?` rather then `DateTime?` so please, make sure to change your VM's property to `DateOnly?`.